alfo/GlowingSquare/README.md

 You can just use a 5V power supply instead, but 100W+ ones tend to have loud fans in them, which is annoying, whereas my 24V 120W PSU is completely silent.
 It also helps with voltage drop if you're using long cables.

+## Enclosure

+See the files in the Enclosure folder for the STLs of the two 3D-printed parts of this project, as well as the full Fusion 360 model showing you how it all fits together and what wood is required for the project.

 ![Back view](https://i.imgur.com/OPJ0tCZ.jpg)

 ## Global Config Options